vinithacejojohn/hiring-engineers/answers.md

 ## Introduction
-Datadog is a monitoring and analysing tool that can be used for collectig and gathering data from cloud-scale applications,servers, databases, tools, and services.
-Datadog helps to render view of an entire stack of our infrastucture and datadog is a SaaS-based data analytics platform.
+Datadog is a monitoring and analytics tool that can be used for collecting and gathering data from cloud-scale applications, servers, databases, tools and services.
+DataDog is a SaaS-based analytics platform which helps to render view of an entire stack of our infrastucture.

 ## Questions
-* This documentation contains the solutions to the DataDog challenge questions for [Support Engineer](https://github.com/DataDog/hiring-engineers/tree/support-engineer#the-challenge)
+* This documentation contains the solutions to the DataDog challenge questions for [Support Engineers](https://github.com/DataDog/hiring-engineers/tree/support-engineer#the-challenge)

 ## Level 0 (optional) - Setup an Ubuntu VM
-   * For this I have launched one ubuntu VM in AWS.
+   * For this I have launched an Ubuntu instance in AWS.

 ## Level 1 - Collecting your Data